 I want them to enjoy life as if every day is a weekend or holiday.
 It’s possible, but not compatible with most perceptions.
 Studies have shown that homeschooled kids are happier that high school counterparts and this is linked in part to getting more sleep.

 Animals in zoos receive what’s called enrichment, a special toy or game to make their artificial confinement more bearable.
 Kids free to live their childhoods outside school can receive more enrichment than the classroom offers.
-Often enrichment of their own choosing and without any need to sit still, listen and shut up.
+Often enrichment of their own choosing and without any need to sit still, listen, and be quiet.

 Freedom to Learn